Stinrb/hr-attrition-analysis/README.md

     - job_satisfaction: Reflects how content an employee is with their job, work environment, and responsibilities.
 Higher scores indicate greater satisfaction.
     - percent_salary_hike: Represents the percentage increase in an employee’s salary over time, which may impact retention and motivation.
     - relationship_satisfaction: Measures an employee’s satisfaction with workplace relationships (colleagues, supervisors, subordinates).
+    - work_life_balance: Represents how employees perceive their ability to balance work responsibilities with personal life, which can be a significant factor in employee satisfaction and retention.
+Higher scores indicates better balance and satisfaction.

 The dataset originates from Kaggle, while additional metadata and variable interpretations were referenced from INSEAD Analytics' project on IBM HR Attrition to ensure alignment with the dataset's intended use.
 (Link: https://inseaddataanalytics.github.io/INSEADAnalytics/groupprojects/January2018FBL/IBM_Attrition_VSS.html)